 Health services and life science research are key elements of the Dallas-Fort Worth economy.
-The region is known for its work in cancer research, children's care, neurology, and dental health.5 And with employment in Dallas-area medical laboratories and hospitals set to grow by 30.5 percent and 22.3 percent, respectively, between 2016 and 2026, there will be countless opportunities for those with the right training to make their mark.4 Here are just a few examples of health-related careers with strong employment outlooks in the Dallas area, along with their average annual wages.4
+The region is known for its work in cancer research, children's care, neurology, and dental health.
+Plus, according to the Texas Workforce Commission, employment in Dallas-area medical laboratories and hospitals set to grow by 30.5 percent and 22 percent, respectively, between 2016 and 2026.
+So there will be countless opportunities for those with the right training to make their mark.
+Here are just a few examples of health-related careers with strong employment outlooks in the Dallas area, along with their average annual wages.

 - Diagnostic medical sonographers—36.7 percent / $78,126